 I will personally give you status updates and address your concerns.
-We spend quite a bit of time on the phone, and we may have to return your phone call, so please leave a message if we cannot answer your call, so please leave a message if you call and we cannot answer your call.
+We spend quite a bit of time on the phone, and we may have to return your phone call, so please leave a message if cannot answer your call.
+I will personally return your call.

 Do not delay!
 Call us today.
 The IRS will not forget about your tax issue(s), and penalties and interest will continue to accrue.
 Do not let your tax issue get to this stage (click on the link)... http://www.ustreas.gov/auctions/irs/cat_Real7.htm